KacperBorys/Clinic_Project/README.md

 ![image](https://user-images.githubusercontent.com/101069553/228078691-b76ddf77-ff6f-480a-8c02-d76332dd4da8.png)
 ![image](https://user-images.githubusercontent.com/101069553/228078436-c3be9537-d4b2-4a4a-ad8b-fbf562d1bd08.png)

-## Aplikacja WPF (opis okienek)🖥
+## WPF Application (description of windows)🖥
-W projekcie zostały wukorzystane następujące okienka
+The following windows were used in the project:
-* MainWindow (Proces logowania się)
+* MainWindow (Login process)
-* Przychodnia_ADMIN (Funkcjonalności ADMINA)
+* Przychodnia_ADMIN (ADMIN's functionalities)
-* Przychodnia_Doktor (Funkcjonalności doktora)
+* Przychodnia_Doktor (Doctor's functionalities)
-* Przychodnia_Pacjent (Funkcjonalności pacjenta)
+* Przychodnia_Pacjent (Patient's functionalities)
-* Tworzenie_Konta_Pacjenta (Rejestracja pacjenta)
+* Tworzenie_Konta_Pacjenta (Patient registration)
-* Zmiana_Hasla (Proces zmiany hasła)
+* Zmiana_Hasla (Password change process)

+## ADMIN Functions👨‍💼
+* Management of user accounts (adding, deleting accounts)
+* Management of the list of patients
+* Management of the list of doctors
+* Management of the list of visits

-## Funkcje ADMINA👨‍💼
+## Patient Functions🙍
-* Zarządzanie kontami użytkowników (dodawanie, usuwanie kont)
-* Zarządzanie listą pacjentów
-* Zarządzanie listą lekarzy
-* Zarządzanie listą wizyt
+* Registration of a new patient account
+* Viewing their profile and editing their personal data
+* Viewing visits and making new appointments with a doctor
+* Viewing their medical history and test results
+* Ability to cancel visits

-## Funkcje Pacjenta🙍
+## Doctor Functions👨‍🔬
-* Rejestracja nowego konta pacjenta
-* Przeglądanie swojego profilu i edycja swoich danych osobowych
-* Przeglądanie wizyt oraz umawianie nowych wizyt u lekarza
-* Przeglądanie swojej historii chorób oraz wyników badań medycznych
-* Możliwość anulowania wizyt
+* Registering a new account as a patient
+* Viewing their profile and editing their personal data
+* Adding new visits and viewing their list of visits
+* Viewing patients' medical history and test results

-## Funkcje Lekarza👨‍🔬
+## Conclusion🔚
-* Rejestracja nowego konta jako pacjent
-* Przeglądanie swojego profilu i edycja swoich danych osobowych
-* Dodawanie nowych wizyt i przeglądanie listy swoich wizyt
-* Przeglądanie historii chorób pacjentów oraz ich wyników badań medycznych
+The clinic project was created in C# language with the use of graphical user interface (GUI).
+The aim of the project was to design a system that allows for patient, doctor, and admin registration, as well as the ability to view data, schedule appointments, and more.
+To create the project, I used classes that helped me organize the code and made it easier to work with data.
+I also implemented an authentication and authorization mechanism that protects patient medical data from unauthorized access.
+Additionally, interfaces such as IEquatable, ICloneable, IComparable, and Exception were used.<br>

+I am satisfied with the project results and believe that I have achieved all of the goals.✅